project-meucci/thimm.github.io/docs/Farm Gate/Managing-water-in-the-landscape.md

 ---
-title: Managing water in the landscape
+title: Managing Water In The Landscape
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farm Gate  (2022-08-17)